Mahmudul Hasan (cricketer, born 1990)

-Vikash Ranjan Das (born Mahmudul Hasan 10 December 1990) is a Bangladeshi cricketer who plays as a batsman and off-spinner for Chittagong Division.
+Mahmudul Hasan is a Bangladeshi cricketer who plays as a batsman and off-spinner for Rangpur Division.

-Hasan later changed his religion from Islam to Hinduism and named as Vikas Ranjan Das.

 Youth career

-Hasan has represented Bangladesh at under-19 level.
-He has the record for scoring the most number of ducks in U19 One Day International (ODI) history, with seven.
-He is also the only batsman to be dismissed for ducks in 7 times in Youth ODI history.
+Mahmudul Hasan has represented Bangladesh at the under-19 level.
+He has the unflattering record of being the only batsman removed for the highest number of ducks in U19 One Day International (ODI) history, with seven.

 He has played for Bangladesh U19 team in nine Test matches and 54 One Day Internationals.
 He captained the side in his first five ODIs, and was a member of Bangladesh's squad in the 2008 Under-19 Cricket World Cup.
 He made his first-class debut for Chittagong Division in October 2008.